michellebcurran/stock-analysis/README.md

 The refactored script, as seen in the images below, executed for 2017: 0.1015625 seconds
     and for 2018: 0.1015625 seconds

-In conclusion, the refactored analysis executes significantly faster than the original code.
+In conclusion, the refactored analysis executes significantly faster than the original code, through looping all the data at once.

 ### Images